veillette/sciencePack/Session03Oscilloscope/SignalAnalysis.md

 This is roughly 2/3 of the speed of light in a vacuum (3 × 10⁸ m/s), which is exactly what we'd expect for a typical coax cable.

 This measurement technique is not only educational but also practical - it's used in cable manufacturing to verify cable specifications and in network testing to determine cable lengths and locate breaks or faults in cables.

+Let me create a clear handout explaining how to use a speaker as a microphone with an oscilloscope.

+### Using a Speaker as a Microphone: Measuring Sound Frequency with an Oscilloscope

+A speaker can function as a microphone due to the principle of electromagnetic transduction.
+When used normally, a speaker converts electrical signals into sound by moving a cone attached to a coil in a magnetic field.
+This process works in reverse too - sound waves hitting the cone cause it to vibrate, moving the coil through the magnetic field and generating a small electrical signal.
+This reversibility is known as electromagnetic reciprocity.

+The signal from a speaker used as a microphone will be quite weak because speakers are optimized for converting electrical energy to sound, not the reverse.
+Their construction prioritizes efficient sound production rather than sensitive sound detection.
+Additionally, the speaker cone's mass and suspension are designed for optimal sound output rather than detecting incoming sound waves.

+#### Equipment Needed:
+Connect the speaker to the oscilloscope using banana plug cables.
+The red plug should connect to the positive terminal of the speaker and the oscilloscope's input channel, while the black plug connects to the ground terminals of both devices.

+#### Setup Instructions:
+First, set the oscilloscope's voltage scale (V/div) to its most sensitive setting, typically 5 or 10 millivolts per division.
+Set the timebase (s/div) to 5 milliseconds per division initially - this can be adjusted later to better display the waveform.
+Enable AC coupling on the input channel to remove any DC offset.

+#### Measuring Procedure:
+Position yourself close to the speaker, ideally within a few inches, and make a continuous "aaaa" sound.
+This vowel sound produces a relatively pure tone that's easier to measure.
+You should see a periodic waveform appear on the oscilloscope screen.
+If the signal is too small, try humming slightly louder or moving closer to the speaker.

+#### Taking Measurements:
+To measure the frequency, count the number of complete wave cycles across a known time interval.
+For example, if you see 5 complete cycles across 10 milliseconds (2 divisions at 5 ms/div), the frequency would be 500 Hz (5 cycles / 0.01 seconds = 500 Hz).
+Alternatively use the oscilloscope's built-in measurement functions.

+#### Troubleshooting:
+If you don't see a signal, verify all connections are secure and try adjusting the voltage scale to a more sensitive setting.
+Background noise and electrical interference can make measurements challenging, so working in a quiet environment is recommended.
+Remember that the signal will be quite weak, so patience in adjusting the settings may be necessary.